Extend the Growing Season

-Extending the growing season into the fall and winter here in zone five without using artificial heat can be a challenge but I'm always looking for new ways to both grow more food in the fall in winter and to make it easier.
+Winter gardening.
+Extending the growing season into the fall and winter here in zone five without using artificial heat can be a challenge.
+But I'm always looking for new ways to both grow more food in the fall and winter.
+And to make it easier.
 For example building this hoop house last fall made a big difference.
-It expanded our growing space a bit and it allows us to get in from the cold and harvest crops in relative comfort in midwinter and this year outside the hoop house I'm making changes to our cold frames and low tunnels to make fall in which our gardening both easier and more bountiful.
+It expanded our growing space a bit and it allows us to get in from the cold and harvest crops in relative comfort in midwinter.
+And this year outside the hoop house I'm making changes to our cold frames and low tunnels to make fall and winter gardening both easier and more bountiful.
 Let's start by looking at a couple of changes I made here in the hoop house.

-I hope this video gave you some ideas on how you can grow more food in the fall and winter where you live and how you can make it a little bit easier to give you a better idea of exactly what we're growing in our fall and winter garden here in zone 5.
-I'll share pictures along with the names of some of the crops were growing this year.
+I hope this video gave you some ideas on how you can grow more food in the fall and winter where you live.
+Also how you can make it a little bit easier to give you a better idea of exactly what we're growing in our fall and winter garden here in zone 5.
+I'll share pictures along with the names of some of the crops we are growing this year.

 Please click here for tunnels and cloches for winter gardening on Amazon.com